aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/12-streamlit.md

 - [Polyaxon - Integrations](https://polyaxon.com/integrations/streamlit/)

 ## Native Kubernetes Deployment (GKE)

+!!! attention

+    As this mode of deployment would take up resources in a long-running manner, please tear it down once you've gone through this part of the guide.
+If you do not have the right permissions, please request assistance from your team lead or the administrators.

 Similar to deploying [the FastAPI server](08-deployment.md#deploy-to-gke), to deploy the Streamlit dashboard on GKE, you can make use of the